Great Ape Project: United States

-Germany
+Other countries

 The Great Ape Project achieved many of its goals in its early years: New Zealand completely banned invasive experiments on great apes in 1999, as did the Balearic Islands (an autonomous region of the monarchy of Spain) in 2007, deciding to implement certain fundamental rights for great apes in their code of law.
 However, the project entered a long period of political stagnation in Europe.
 All hopes that the achievements on the Balearic Islands would spark off further steps on the mainland of Spain and from there to other European countries proved to be futile.
 Efforts in Spain were largely curtailed due to the influence of the Catholic Church, obstructing the project's goals.

-In 2011, however, the project was given an official relaunch in Germany, supported by the Germany-based Giordano-Bruno-Stiftung.
+In 2011, the project was given a "relaunch" in Germany, supported by the Giordano-Bruno-Stiftung.